My story (in brief)

 I always question everything, new or old.

-From my very youth, I can remember doubting what I was told.
+From my very youth, I can remember doubting what I was taught.

 This distrust in the people led me to doubt science.